Igboke/payment_gateway_service_api/README.md

         * Django views (`views.py`) and serializers (`serializers.py`) adapt incoming HTTP requests to calls on the `services.py` layer, which then interacts with the `PaymentServiceCore`.
     * **Secondary/Driven Adapters (Output):**
         * `FlutterWaveAdapter`: Implements `PaymentGatewayInterface` to interact with the FlutterWave API.
+        * `PayStackAdapter`: Implements `PaymentGatewayInterface` to interact with the PayStack API.
         * `DjangoClientRepositoryAdapter`: Implements `ClientRepositoryInterface` to interact with the Django ORM for data persistence.

 4. **Services (`services.py`):**